Norman Osborn: Publication history

-Marvel Comics editor and head writer Stan Lee and artist Steve Ditko are credited with creating the character; they each collaborated with one another on how the character would be portrayed.
+Marvel Comics editor and head writer Stan Lee and artist Steve Ditko are credited with creating the character; they collaborated on how the character would be portrayed.
 According to Ditko: "Stan's synopsis for the Green Goblin had a movie crew, on location, finding an Egyptian-like sarcophagus.
 Inside was an ancient, mythological demon, the Green Goblin.
 He naturally came to life.
 On my own, I changed Stan's mythological demon into a human villain".

 The Green Goblin debuted in The Amazing Spider-Man #14.
 At this time his identity was unknown, but he proved popular and reappeared in later issues, which made a point of his secret identity.
 According to both Stan Lee and John Romita, Sr., who replaced Ditko as the title's artist, Lee always wanted the Green Goblin to be someone Peter Parker knew, while Ditko wanted his civilian identity to be someone who had not yet been introduced.
 Lee elaborated: "Steve wanted him to turn out to be just some character that we had never seen before.
 Because, he said, in real life, very often a villain turns out to be somebody that you never knew.
 And I felt that that would be wrong.
 I felt, in a sense, it would be like cheating the reader. ... if it's somebody you didn't know and had never seen, then what was the point of following all the clues?
 I think that frustrates the reader".
 However, Lee prefaced this statement by admitting that, due to his self-professed poor memory, he may have been confusing the Green Goblin with a different character, and in an earlier essay he had said that he could not remember whether Norman Osborn being the Green Goblin was his idea or Ditko's.
 Ditko has maintained that it was his idea, even claiming that he had decided on it before the first Green Goblin story was finished.
 Though Osborn would not be introduced by name until The Amazing Spider-Man #37, Ditko has said that a character he drew in the background of two panels in issue #23 was intended to be Osborn, seeded in advance of the reveal.
 Lending credence to Ditko's claim, this then-nameless character—a member of a businessmen's club and a friend of J. Jonah Jameson—reappeared in a scene in The Amazing Spider-Man #25, visiting Jameson at his office, then again in the businessman's club in #26 and #27, and when Norman was formally introduced in issue #37, he too was stated to be a member of the club and friend of Jameson's.